ctranstrum/chuck/README.md

 or two-finger combos (using the pinky and ring fingers):

 - Escape is Q-W and W-F-P (top row left hand)
-- Tab is A-R and R-S-T (home row left hand)
+- Tab is Z-X (bottom row left hand) and R-S-T (home row left hand)
-- Backspace is Y-' and L-U-Y (top row right hand)
+- Backspace is L-U-Y and Y-' (top row right hand)
-- Enter is I-O and N-E-I (home row right hand)
+- Enter is N-E-I (home row right hand) and .-/ (bottom row right hand)

 Shift keys for punctuation has changed a little from the default: